Welcome to Sammamish Little League

-Issaquah Little League was established in the 1971.
+Issaquah Little League was established in 1971.
 It covered the entire Issaquah school district and grew to over 2,300 participants by 1996.
-In 1997 the league split into two separate leagues with North Issaquah Little League serving the plateau region of Issaquah (now called the Sammamish plateau) and Issaquah Little League serving Issaquah proper.
+In 1997 the league split into two separate leagues, with North Issaquah Little League serving the plateau region of Issaquah (now called the Sammamish plateau) and Issaquah Little League serving Issaquah proper.
 The City of Sammamish was incorporated in 1999 and experienced population growth through the 2000s.
-By 2010, the population of the Sammamish Plateau was large enough to serve a second league, so North Issaquah Little League split into the two leagues we have today: Eastlake Little League to the north and Sammamish Little League to the south.
+By 2010, the population of the Sammamish Plateau was large enough to serve a second league, so North Issaquah Little League split into the two leagues we have today: Eastlake Little League in the North and Sammamish Little League in the South.
 Those two leagues continue serving the Sammamish Plateau community.

 Little League, Inc.

 From those humble beginnings, Little League has become the world’s largest organized youth sports program as it has grown to nearly 180,000 teams with leagues in all 50 states and in 80 countries.
 2.4 million children play Little League baseball or softball each year.
-A more complete account of the history of Little League is avaialable at the Little League website.
-The Little League mission is described HERE.
-The Little League pledge is found HERE.
+A complete account of the history of Little League is available at the Little League website.
+The Little League mission and pledge can also be found on the site.

 Little League Values

-When you know the story of how the first Little League was formed and look at Little League today, you can clearly see the values (spoken or unspoken) that have remained central to the Little League mission throughout the years.
+When you know the story of how the first Little League was formed and compare that to Little League today, you can still clearly see the values (spoken or unspoken) that have remained central to the Little League mission throughout the years.
 Here are a few:

-1. Community-centric – Founder Carl Stotz started the first “little league” rounding kids up from the surrounding neighborhoods.
-In the same way, today’s leagues and teams are formed according to neighborhood and school zones.
+Founder Carl Stotz started the first “little league” by recruiting kids from the local neighborhoods.
+Today’s leagues and teams are still formed according to neighborhood and school zones.

-2. Volunteer-led – The first Little League was started by volunteers with a shared purpose – and it wasn’t only the adults who got into the spirit of volunteerism (the kids helped Carl Stotz experiment with equipment!).
+The first Little League was started by volunteers with a shared purpose – and it wasn’t only the adults who got into the spirit of volunteerism (the kids helped Carl Stotz experiment with equipment!)
 To this day, volunteerism remains a central theme in all Little Leagues.

-4. “Your” little league – Little League, Inc. gives local leagues the flexibility to make it the community’s league encouraging community events, local rules and programs and engagement with program and the people where you live decide what to make of it.
+Little League, Inc. gives local leagues the flexibility to make it the community’s league by encouraging community events, adopting local rules and programs, and allowing community volunteers to decide what to make of their local league.